folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I should be choosin' between Howard and Hampton" > Howard and Hampton

 * For many Black boys growing up in poor, urban neighborhoods, their only choice seems to be between various gangs like the Crips and Pirus.
-Lecrae laments the fact that in a truly better world, he and these other young Black boys would have the opportunity to choose between Howard Unversity and Hampton University, which are two of America’s historically Black colleges and universities (aka HBCUs).
+Lecrae laments the fact that in a truly better world, he and these other young Black boys would have the opportunity to choose between Howard University and Hampton University, which are two of America’s historically Black colleges and universities (aka HBCUs).

 {{< /details >}}